schneiderl/sqlcipher/README.md

 ### Generated Source Code Files

-Several of the C-language source files used by SQLite are generated from other sources rather than being typed in manually by a programmer.
+Several of the C-language source files used by SQLite are generated from other sources rather than being typed in manually by a programmar.
 This section will summarize those automatically-generated files.
 To create all of the automatically-generated files, simply run "make target&#95;source".
 The "target&#95;source" make target will create a subdirectory "tsrc/" and